vackosar/search-based-launcher/README.md

 - Hide any unwanted app.
 - Rename any app.
 - Avoid distracting app icons.
+- Toggle camera, wifi and bluetooth with buttons.
 - Match any character sequence with space character.
-- Toggle camera, wifi and bluetooth with buttons.
 - Read wiki: https://github.com/vackosar/search-based-launcher/wiki
+- Available at Google Play and F-Droid.

 Note:

-This repository was moved from my previous github account ideasfrombrain.
+- This repository was moved from my previous github account ideasfrombrain.
-Code quality is not very good as it was my first Java project.
-I am putting in some refactoring effort on separate branch.
+- I am continuously improving currently low code quality.
+This was my first Java project.